SantiagoAlarconDS/Customer-Segmentation/README.md

 4. Positioning and Loyalty Analysis: Assessed the satisfaction and loyalty of each segment towards internet services, as well as the relative positioning of different service providers in the market.
 5. Consumption Habits Identification: Analyzed the consumption habits of each segment, including internet usage frequency, preferred services, common uses of the internet, etc., to tailor services and marketing strategies accordingly.

-## Business Benefit
-This market segmentation study provides several business benefits for internet service providers operating in the San Juan Bautista Parish:

-Enhanced Customer Understanding: Gain a comprehensive understanding of the diverse customer segments within the market, enabling targeted and personalized services.
-Improved Marketing Effectiveness: Develop and implement tailored marketing strategies for each segment, maximizing the impact of promotional efforts and increasing customer acquisition and retention rates.
-Competitive Advantage: By catering to the specific needs and preferences of each segment, businesses can differentiate themselves from competitors and strengthen their market position.
-Resource Optimization: Allocate resources more efficiently by focusing on the most promising market segments, reducing wastage and improving overall business efficiency.